iams3cond/misc/assignments/assignment2/handout.md

 ### 2. `remove` + remaining header methods

 Once insert has been run several times (remember to print output using the `in_order` method) now is a good time to begin working on `remove` and the remaining methods.
-Pseudocode for `remove` is given below:
+Here's some tentative pseudocode for `remove`.

 |Note: skip these for now|
 |-------------|